 Technische Einrichtungen der Abteilung für Archäologie

-Stable Light Isotope Mass Spectrometry Laboratory
+Isotope Ratio Mass Spectrometry Laboratory

 This climate-controlled laboratory is home to two stable isotope ratio mass spectrometers (two Thermo Fisher Scientific GmbH Delta V Advantages) and three peripheral devices for the measurement of stable light isotopes in organic and inorganic materials.
 The peripheral devices include one elemental analyser (Elemental Analyser Flash 2000) for the combustion of samples and measurement of carbon, nitrogen, and sulphur isotopes in organic samples, one elemental analyser for the measurement of oxygen and hydrogen isotopes in organic samples (HT Conversion EA TC/EA), and a Gas Bench II Interface with AS PAL-GC for the measurement of stable carbon and oxygen isotope in inorganic samples.
-In addition we have a ISOPrime vision System for the measurement of compound specific carbon, nitrogen, oxygen, and hydrogen isotopes in single compounds such as n-alkanes and amino acids.

 The Max Planck Institute for the Science of Human History is home to dedicated laboratories for the extraction of ancient proteins.
 We specialize in the analysis of proteins extracted from a range of archaeological sources, including bone, dental calculus and artefacts for the investigation of past human diets, diseases and environments.
 In addition to dedicated clean-room laboratories for protein extraction, our facilities include space and equipment for sample processing and photography, as well as long term storage of samples.
 For downstream data analysis, we have a range of software packages available, including a dedicated Mascot server.
 Sampling kits for use in the field by staff and external collaborators are available on request.